yujiwen/csv-with-modelform-check/README.md

 # csv-with-modelform-check
-Django admin site csv export and import plugin.
+Django admin site's plugin that export and import models using csv files.
 CSV import is validated using modelform.